Windows File Sharing with SMB: Port 445, 139, 138, and 137 Explained

 Port 445

-In modern and supported versions of Windows, File and Printer Sharing services use TCP port 445.
-When you need to make adjustments (carefully) to firewall setups, either on the client or a router, TCP port 445 needs to be open in order to be able to accept incoming file share requests from an SMB client.
-When you enable this feature in Windows, it will automatically allow this port in the local Windows (Defender) firewall software.
+In modern and supported versions of Windows, File and Printer Sharing services use TCP port 445 for direct TCP/IP communications.
+When you need to make adjustments (carefully) to firewall setups, either on the client or a router, TCP port 445 needs to be open to be able to accept incoming file share requests from an SMB client.
+Enabling this feature in Windows will automatically allow this port in the local Windows (Defender) firewall software.

 Port 139

-In the earliest versions of SMB 1.0, there were three ports used in tandem to allow client/server SMB file-sharing activity using NetBIOS over TCP/IP (NBT).
+In the earliest versions of SMB 1.0, three ports were used in tandem to allow client/server SMB file-sharing activity using NetBIOS over TCP/IP (NBT).
 Port 139 was used for session services.

 Port 138